 Farmer Mac's board of directors is actively involved in overseeing the company's cybersecurity risk management.
-At least once a year, the full board of directors meets with Farmer Mac's Chief Information Security Officer ("CISO") to discuss Farmer Mac's programs and policies related to cybersecurity and risk initiatives and considers them closely both from a risk management perspective and as part of Farmer Mac's business strategy.
+At least once a year, the full board of directors meets with Farmer Mac's Chief Information Security Officer ("CISO") to discuss and approve Farmer Mac's programs and policies related to cybersecurity and risk initiatives and considers them closely both from a risk management perspective and as part of Farmer Mac's business strategy.

 The board has created a dedicated cybersecurity subcommittee of the enterprise risk committee to oversee Farmer Mac's cybersecurity programs and practices, including the identification and mitigation of security and privacy risks.
 The cybersecurity subcommittee consists of three members of the enterprise risk committee.
-Two members of that subcommittee have successfully completed the National Association of Corporate Directors ("NACD") certificate in cyber-risk oversight program.
-The other member of the subcommittee is the CEO of an energy company and has direct experience managing cyber risk and cybersecurity incidents in that capacity.
-The chair of the board audit committee has also successfully completed the NACD certificate in cyber-risk oversight program (but is not a member of the cybersecurity subcommittee).
 The cybersecurity subcommittee typically meets on a monthly basis with the CISO and other members of Farmer Mac's management team to discuss the performance and effectiveness of Farmer Mac's cyber program and to receive updates on cybersecurity risks, any cybersecurity incidents, and major cybersecurity initiatives.

-The materials provided to Farmer Mac's cybersecurity subcommittee and discussed in the meetings include:
+The materials provided to Farmer Mac's cybersecurity subcommittee and discussed in the meetings may include updates about cybersecurity risks, controls, and assessments, including those from third parties.
+At each regular quarterly meeting of the board enterprise risk committee, the cybersecurity subcommittee reviews a summary of the information discussed in the most recent cybersecurity subcommittee meetings.